-- Perforation or fistula an abnormal hole in your stomach, intestine, esophagus, or other organ, which can be life-threatening. - Changes in your thyroid function - Swelling in the brain that is usually reversible.
+- Risk of severe and life-threatening infections - Swelling in the brain that is usually reversible.
 Symptoms can be sudden (acute) and may include a headache, confusion, changes in eyesight, extreme tiredness/coma, and/or seizures.
-If you start to have any of these symptoms let your doctor know right away. - · Changes in your liver function - Slow wound healing
+If you start to have any of these symptoms let your doctor know right away. - Changes in your heart function and risk of heart attack